Privacy & Security 101

 Librem 5 is Purism’s flagship device that combines security-focused hardware and software to minimize the potential attack surface and provide much more privacy than commercial manufacturers.

 The phone runs PureOS (an open-source GNU/Linux OS), which removes the concerns around hidden tracking by a large platform provider.
-The downside is that the app ecosystem is significantly more limited than with traditional Android and iOS phones, which can be a problem if you plan on using Librem 5 as your daily driver.
+The downside is that the app ecosystem is significantly more limited than on traditional Android and iOS phones, which can be a problem if you plan to use the Librem 5 as your daily driver.

 For additional protection, the device offers physical kill switches for: